Vehicle Attacks Like Berlin's Are Nothing New, And Are Likely To Continue

 Using cars to kill as a terror tactic is nothing new, and certainly not an Islamic State innovation by any stretch of the imagination.
 For example, in mid-2008, at least three separate Palestinian attackers used cars and bulldozers to kill and injure multiple people in and around Jerusalem.

-That same year, a Uighur militant group rammed a dump truck into a group of 70 Chinese police officers, and then attacked them with machetes, killing 16.
+That same year, a Uighur militant group rammed a dump truck into a group of 70 Chinese police officers and then attacked them with machetes, killing 16.
 British soldier Lee Rigby was rammed and decapitated by radicals influenced by al-Qaida on a London street in 2013.
 And in 2014, a deliberate hit-and-run attack in Quebec killed a uniformed Canadian soldier and injured another.

 Weaponizing vehicles is a tried and true tactic of al-Qaida and the Islamic State.
 As far back as 2010, al-Qaida in the Arabian Peninsula (AQAP) publicly called on its adherents to attack by using cars in its English-language online magazine Inspire, advising attackers to "pick your location and timing carefully.
 Go for the most crowded locations ...
 The ideal location is a place where there are a maximum number of pedestrians and the least number of vehicles."